JasonXian/easy-clipboard/README.md

 # Building & Testing

-1. `yarn run dev` to generate a fast development build for debugging in the `dist` folder
+1. `yarn run build` to generate a fast development build for debugging in the `dist` folder
 2. Navigate to `chrome://extensions/` URL in Chrome
 3. Turn on `developer mode` in the top right hand corner
 4. Click on `Load unpacked`